puppetlabs/puppet-docs/source/pe/3.2/console_event-inspector.markdown

 The event inspector page displays two panes of data.
 Clicking an item will show its details (and any sub-items) in the detail pane on the right.
 The context pane on the left always shows the list of items from which the one in the right pane was chosen, to let you easily view similar items and compare their states.

-To backtrack out of the current list of items, you can use the breadcrumb navigation or the in-page back button (appearing left of the left pane after you've clicked at least one item). _Do not use your web browser's back button;_ this can cause event inspector to reload and lose your place.
+To backtrack out of the current list of items, you can use the breadcrumb navigation or the previous button (appearing left of the left pane after you've clicked at least one item).
+The back and forward buttons in your browser will behave normally, showing pages based on your browser's history.

+You can also bookmark pages as you investigate events on classes, nodes, and resources.
+However, after subsequent Puppet runs, the contents of the bookmarked pages may be different when you revisit them.
+Also, if there are no changes for a selected time period, the bookmarks may show default text indicating there were no events on that class, node, or resource.

 ![The full event inspector page][full_page]